drillby/automatization_of_pc/README.md

 * Shell script that will take param and return google search results with given params
 * Create function for creating tekore.cfg
 * Add playing on more devices at once (currently not possible because of Spotify's API)
-* Buy NFC tag to be able to start my PC just by reading it.
+* Buy NFC tag to be able to start face recognition script on RasoberryPi.
+* Set up face recognition and start my PC on match.

 ## ISSUES:
-* None
+* So far my only issue is that I am not coding on Linux.
+This will be fixed soon.